Skip to content

 Semestre 2 · 30188 · Corso di laurea in Management del Turismo, dello Sport e degli Eventi · 6CFU · DE

 This course explores current and emerging topics within the domain of sport management.
-Its content is intentionally flexible, allowing for the integration of up-to-date issues, sector-specific innovations, and context-driven developments relevant to the sport industry.
+Its content is intentionally flexible, allowing for the integration of up-to-date issues, sector-specific innovations, and context-driven developments relevant to the sport system.
 Through a combination of theoretical perspectives and practical case discussions, students will engage critically with selected themes that reflect the dynamic and interdisciplinary nature of sport management today.
 While the specific topics addressed may vary annually, potential areas of focus include, but are not limited to, digitalization in sport, sustainable management practices, governance structures, ethical considerations, diversity and inclusion, stakeholder engagement, and the socio-economic impact of major sport events.

 Ore didattica frontale: 36